Joeeazy/alx-low_level_programming/0x1C-makefiles/README.md

     Implicit Rule: Implicit rules define a general recipe for how to build a certain type of target.
 For example, how to compile a C source file into an object file.
 Implicit rules are built into Make and a    re triggered when Make encounters a target it doesn't know how to build explicitly.

  * What are the most common / useful rules

+    all: It's a common rule that builds the entire project.

+    clean: Removes all built files, leaving only the source code.

+    install: Installs the compiled program or library to a specified location.

+    distclean: Cleans everything, including editor backup files, temporary files, etc.

  * What are variables and how to set and use them